Category B listed, A.B. McDonald, 1905; West Boathouse

 Liz Davidson, Principal : City Design, Glasgow City Council

-The Trust also organises the annual Glasgow Doors Open Day in September, which celebrates and promotes the city’s rich built heritage.
-The event sees over 100 buildings and sites open their doors for anyone to visit, along with an extensive programme of walks, talks, tours and much more – all for free!
+The Trust also organises the annual Glasgow Doors Open Days Festival in September, which celebrates and promotes the city’s architecture and rich built heritage.
+The event sees over 100 buildings and sites open their doors for anyone to visit, along with an extensive programme of walks, talks, tours, children’s activities and much more – all for free!

 Latest News & Announcements: